-- "Recognize and exercise professional judgment within the limits of individual qualifications and collaborate with others, seek counsel, and make referrals as appropriate." - "Practice within the limits of their scope and collaborate with the inter-professional team." - "Document, code and bill to most accurately reflect the character and extent of delivered services."
+- "Recognize and exercise professional judgment within the limits of individual qualifications and collaborate with others, seek counsel, and make referrals as appropriate."3 - "Practice within the limits of their scope and collaborate with the inter-professional team."3 - "Document, code and bill to most accurately reflect the character and extent of delivered services."3

 The NDTR reviewed the Revised 2017 Standards of Practice (SOP) in Nutrition Care and Standards of Professional Performance (SOPP) for NDTRs.
-The Revised 2017 SOP in Nutrition Care and SOPP for NDTRs contains a role example for a 'Telehealth practitioner, wellness organization' for a NDTR with interest and expertise in health and wellness coaching.
+The Revised 2017 SOP in Nutrition Care and SOPP for NDTRs contains a role example for a 'Telehealth practitioner, wellness organization' for a NDTR with interest and expertise in health and wellness coaching.2 activities, CDR Certificates of Training (eg, Weight Management) and resources available through other health and wellness coaching certification websites.